mastodon/mastodon/docs/Using-Mastodon/User-guide.md

 Once you follow a user, the Follow icon will be highlighted in blue on their profile ![Following icon](screenshots/following-icon.png); you can unfollow them again by clicking this.

 If you know someone's user name you can also open their profile for following by entering it in the [Search box](User-guide.md#searching) in the Compose column.
-This also works for remote users, though depending on whether they are known to your home instance you might have to enter their full name including the domain (e.g. "gargron@mastodon.social") into the search box before their profile will appear in the suggestions.
+This also works for remote users, though depending on whether they are known to your home instance you might have to enter their full name including the domain (e.g. `gargron@mastodon.social`) into the search box before their profile will appear in the suggestions.

 Alternately, if you already have a user's profile open in a separate browser tab, most GNU Social-related networks should have a "Follow" or "Subscribe" button on their profile page.
-This will ask you to enter the full user name to follow **from** (ie. if your account is on mastodon.social you would want to enter this as myaccount@mastodon.social)
+This will ask you to enter the full user name to follow **from** (ie. if your account is on mastodon.social you would want to enter this as `myaccount@mastodon.social`)

 #### Notifications